srjaykikani/payload-plugins/alt-text/README.md

 # Image Alt Text Generation Plugin for Payload CMS

 A minimal plugin to generate image alt texts using OpenAI's Vision API.
+This plugin automatically adds an alt text field with a button to generate the alt text to upload collections, and includes a bulk generation feature in the list view for processing multiple images at once.

 ## Installation